Obesity Impacts Your Overall Health

 By empowering leaders across the state to work together, Well-Ahead is working to improve the health of our residents at every stage of life by promoting healthy living.
 This coordinated approach to tackling obesity helps our residents have the best possible chance to build healthy habits and avoid chronic diseases.

 Life in Louisiana is hard to beat.
 But, our lifestyle has a big impact on obesity in our communities.
 Obesity is common, serious and expensive—affecting overall health, healthcare costs and workforce productivity.
 Obesity can lead to health conditions that last a lifetime, including type 2 diabetes, heart disease and some cancers.
 By coming together in a multifaceted approach, we can enact change and make a real difference.

-36% of all Louisiana residents are obese, which can fill Tiger Stadium
+40% of all Louisiana residents have obesity, which can fill Tiger Stadium¹

-of Louisiana residents with heart disease are obese¹
+of Louisiana residents with heart disease have obesity¹

 Healthy Changes to Combat Obesity

 Healthy living can be challenging.
 Not only because of tempting choices, but also because many of our residents are faced with health disparities.
 Most residents know how to be healthy, but that’s not enough.
 Our residents should be surrounded by practical, readily available healthy options.
 This means making active lifestyles and good nutrition a part of our culture by creating environments that support healthy choices.

 That’s why Well-Ahead’s obesity efforts focus on policy, system and environmental strategies to make healthy living easily accessible for everyone.
 We focus on empowering leaders in child care, healthcare, school, worksite and community settings to make healthy changes in their environments to maintain a healthy weight.
 These changes include implementing evidence-based strategies like promoting the availability of healthy food options, creating opportunities for physically activity and increasing breastfeeding support.

 1 Behavioral Risk Factor Surveillance System, (BRFSS) 2022.